 121 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 119 Beacon to the east and 125 Beacon to the west.

-121 Beacon was built in 1865, one of two contiguous houses (119-121 Beacon), a symmetrical pair with a shared portico entrance.
+121 Beacon was designed and built in 1865 by architect and builder Charles K. Kirby, one of two contiguous houses (119-121 Beacon), a symmetrical pair with a shared portico entrance.

 Click here for an index to the deeds for 121 Beacon, and click here for further information about the land on the south side of Beacon from Arlington to Berkeley, north of Alley 421.

 On November 25, 1865, 121 Beacon was purchased from Charles Kirby by Roberta (Walker) McKinney, the wife of banker Andrew McKinney.
 They previously lived at 1 Derne Street.
-The McKinneys continued to live at 121 Beacon in 1872, but had moved to New York City by 1874.
+The McKinneys continued to live at 121 Beacon in 1872, but moved thereafter to New York City.
 Roberta McKinney continued to own 121 Beacon and lease it to others.

 By 1873, it was the home of dry goods merchant and importer Joseph Swain Lovering and his wife, Mary (Taylor) Lovering.
 They had lived at 103 Beacon in 1872.
 They continued to live at 121 Beacon during the 1880-1881 winter season, but moved thereafter.
 By the 1882-1883 season, they were living at 188 Beacon.